Consultations by Appointment

 海安 Haags Welzijn

-Haags Welzijn is a non-governmental, non-profit organisation that provides free advice and support to Chinese labour migrant workers in the Hague region.
+Haags Welzijn is a non-governmental, non-profit organisation that provides free advice and support to Chinese and Asian labour migrants in the Hague region.

 The Hague region is comprised of Delft, Gouda, Leiden and Zoetermeer.